 that taught me Depth-first search, and much, much more

-There is, however, one AI that I learned about far before I decided to tackle—the relatively new Monte Carlo tree search
+When I was fifteen, I decided to tackle—the relatively new Monte Carlo tree search

 .
 If you were familiar with this AI algorithm, you would be able to guess that I learned about this from an obsession with the game of Go.
 After joining my school's Go Club (and becoming the president sophomore year), my love for Go has only been increasing.
 This made it hard to avoid hearing the words "Monte Carlo tree search" although I never knew what they really meant other than that they referred to some random AI algorithm (note the punny use of the word 'random').
 After I started getting into Game Theory, I decided to finally teach myself this Monte Carlo tree search.
 With no formal guide or lesson plan, it took me two whole days to finally create a basic working Monte Carlo tree search AI for the game Mancala